 2020 is setting up to be a killer year here at CPRA.
 We’re busing booking bands night and day.
-Our first show is brought to you by the letter P as in pop punk and S as in Skatepunk!
-The show starts at 9 with a $5.00 cover and valid ID, at Bowman’s Vinyl on Broadway!
+Our … Continue reading CPRA Presents: Forever Starts Today/18th & Addison/Vegas Valley Drive/Stray The Course 1/18/20 at Bowman’s Vinyl

 The film features exclusive interviews with members of: